 Thursday, May 15, 2014–Sunday, August 10, 2014

-This exhibition looks at the ways in which self-taught naturalists and artists recorded and observed the natural world around them from the sixteenth century to the present, examining the intersections of artistic and scientific interest.
-Depictions of Britain’s countryside and its native plant and animal life are explored through nearly three hundred objects drawn primarily from the Center’s collections, ranging from centuries-old manuscripts to contemporary artists’ books.
+This exhibition looked at the ways in which self-taught naturalists and artists recorded and observed the natural world around them from the sixteenth century to the present, examining the intersections of artistic and scientific interest.
+Depictions of Britain’s countryside and its native plant and animal life were explored through nearly three hundred objects drawn primarily from the Center’s collections, ranging from centuries-old manuscripts to contemporary artists’ books.

-“Of Green Leaf, Bird, and Flower” highlights the scientific pursuits of the eighteenth and nineteenth centuries that resulted in the collecting and cataloging of the natural world, and that informed the aesthetically oriented activities of the self-taught naturalists of the Victorian era, particularly those of women who collected and drew specimens of butterflies, ferns, grasses, feathers, seaweed, and shells, and assembled them into albums and commonplace books.
-The exhibition suggests a remarkable continuity of past and present aesthetic concerns by juxtaposing these works with those of contemporary artists such as Eileen Hogan, Mandy Bonnell, Tracey Bush, John Dilnot, Helen Douglas, and Jane Hyslop, who reveal a shared impetus to document, interpret, and celebrate nature while at the same time broadening the vision of the natural world to incorporate its interaction with consumer culture and with modern technologies.
+“Of Green Leaf, Bird, and Flower” highlighted the scientific pursuits of the eighteenth and nineteenth centuries that resulted in the collecting and cataloging of the natural world, and that informed the aesthetically oriented activities of the self-taught naturalists of the Victorian era, particularly those of women who collected and drew specimens of butterflies, ferns, grasses, feathers, seaweed, and shells, and assembled them into albums and commonplace books.
+The exhibition suggested a remarkable continuity of past and present aesthetic concerns by juxtaposing these works with those of contemporary artists such as Eileen Hogan, Mandy Bonnell, Tracey Bush, John Dilnot, Helen Douglas, and Jane Hyslop, who reveal a shared impetus to document, interpret, and celebrate nature while at the same time broadening the vision of the natural world to incorporate its interaction with consumer culture and with modern technologies.

-“Of Green Leaf, Bird, and Flower”: Artists’ Books and the Natural World has been organized by the Center and curated by Elisabeth Fairman, Senior Curator of Rare Books and Manuscripts.
-The accompanying book, designed to evoke an early naturalist’s field guide, has been published by the Center in association with Yale University Press.
+“Of Green Leaf, Bird, and Flower”: Artists’ Books and the Natural World was organized by the Center and curated by Elisabeth Fairman, Senior Curator of Rare Books and Manuscripts.
+The accompanying book, designed to evoke an early naturalist’s field guide, was published by the Center in association with Yale University Press.